 Wallet: Saturdays HK$468; Sundays HK$848 including free-flow Veuve Clicquot; half-price for kids aged four to 11

 If you fancy a Chinese brunch in Hong Kong, the award-winning Hutong offers great views and an impressive menu.
 The Feng Wei Brunch is a series of 18 sharing dishes served to the table and includes decadent dim sum and Northern Chinese dishes.
 The weekend brunch also has a cultural element with a live classic Chinese performance – so it’s a great option to take visitors to showcase Hong Kong.

 Where: 28/F, 1 Peking Road, Tsim Sha Tsui

 Wallet: HK$428 per person; free-flow Veuve Clicquot champagne and cocktails package, HK$200

 The Pawn is a Wan Chai landmark, thanks to the distinctive Colonial style building in which it’s housed.
-With British chef Tom Aitkens at the helm, the brunch menu features shared starters, followed by a choice of mains including eggs Benedict, brined roast chicken, fish pie, and fish and chips.
-Brunch ends with unlimited refills of pud.
+The brunch menu has been refreshed in March 2019 and features shared starters, followed by a choice of mains including eggs Benedict on a pancake, English roast beef, quiche, pasta, mussels in creamy white wine sauce, and chicken skewers.
+Brunch ends with an unlimited dessert platter.
 There’s also a kids’ menu that includes milkshakes and smoothies, and a play area for younger kids so you can enjoy brunch in peace.